We all know that ‘an apple a day keeps the doctor away’ but did you know that the same could be true about apple cider vinegar?

 While you possibly have the remnants of an old bottle gathering dust at the back of the pantry, here are seven excellent reasons that this as-good-as superfood isn’t just to flavour chips and should be pulled out and introduced as a regular part of your daily nutrition.

-1) Reduces the chance of diabetes
+1) Reduces the risk of diabetes

-2) Helps with weight loss
+2) Can aid weight loss

 The acetic acid present in all vinegar slows down the rate that sugar from food is released into the bloodstream.
 This plays a large part in reducing appetite, halting the process of sugar being stored as fat, and can stop cravings altogether for those who are struggling with their weight loss program.